darrylcauldwell/darrylcauldwell.github.io/content/post/tanzu-tkc.md

 +++
-title = "Managing Tanzu Kubernetes Clusters Using ClusterAPI" date = "2021-12-03" description = "Exploring NSX-T While Provisioning Tanzu Kubernetes Clusters" tags = [
+title = "Managing Tanzu for vSphere Clusters Using ClusterAPI" date = "2021-12-03" description = "Managing Tanzu for vSphere Clusters Using ClusterAPI" tags = [
     "tanzu",
     "kubernetes",